simonsobs/ocs/docs/user/systemd_config.rst

-   Before bothering with systemd, you must already have ocs installed on the host in question, with the site config specified for this host and a HostMaster instance properly configured to control agents on the system.
+   Before bothering with systemd, you must already have ocs installed on the host in question, with the site config specified for this host and a HostManager instance properly configured to control agents on the system.

 The script ``ocs-install-systemd`` assists with generating the